LayintonDev/CrowdFunding/README.md

-# Sample Hardhat Project
+# Crowd Funding Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This project is a crowd funding smart contract writte in solidity, it allows user to create a crowdfunding, deposit to a particular crowdfunding using the id, and allows for withdrawal after the deadline has been reached.

-Try running some of the following tasks:
+The project uses hardhart tools.

 ```shell
 npx hardhat help